Diavolo-dev/bmi-calculator/README.md

 A new Flutter project.

-This is a tutorial base flutter app that i have been working on.
+This is a tutorial base flutter app that i have been working on. it a simple app that gives you your bmi.

 ## Getting Started